slarosa/QGIS-Developer-Cookbook/english_us/source/loadlayer.rst

     vlayer = QgsVectorLayer(uri.uri(), "layer_name_you_like", "postgres")

 .. index::
-  pair: Loading; Delimited text layers
+  pair: loading; delimited text layers

 * CSV or other delimited text files - to open a file with a semicolon as a delimiter, with field "x" for x-coordinate and field "y" with y-coordinate you would use something like this::